Winning a Listing Presentation

 If you approach the process with data – especially the type of data that a good appraiser will use – you can have a productive discussion about the value of the property and the listing strategy.

-The Marketing Strategy is a Critical Part of a Listing Presentation
+The Marketing strategy is a critical part of a listing Presentation

 Discuss the innovative marketing strategies you employ, the listing presentation software that your team leverages, and your extensive online presence that optimizes property exposure.
 Do you use data analytics to target ideal buyers?
 Are virtual reality home tours part of your tech arsenal?
 Has your social media campaign been successful in the past in fuelling interest and facilitating faster sales?
 Giving concrete examples of how you utilize cutting-edge technology not only underlines your capabilities but also positions you as an adaptable professional attuned to the evolving trends of the industry.